Kilometer 31: Plot

 Following a horrible car accident on a rural wooded road near Mexico City, Agata goes into a coma, and her identical twin sister Catalina begins to experience the pain and terror that her comatose sister is going through.
 Catalina must try to solve the mystery of her sister's accident next to the Km.
 31 marker and discovers a local legend that tells of malignant spirits that prowl the road and who are said to prey on travellers.
 Following a series of terrifying events, Catalina realizes that their link is growing stronger and that her sister is screaming for help from her unconscious state.
 With the help of her Spanish boyfriend Nuño, Agata's boyfriend Omar, and local detective Martin Ugalde, she discovers that Agata is trapped between life and death, between reality and a terrible netherworld of evil spirits and ancient legend.

 Reception

 The film was released on February 2 and was on top in the Mexican box office that weekend.

 The film was released in select cinemas in the United Kingdom, with English subtitles, on December 7, 2007 after its premiere at the Empire Cinema in Leicester Square on 6 November 2007.

-A sequel was released in 2016.
+Sequel

+KM 31-2: Sin Retorno was released on October 28, 2016, again featuring performances by Carlos Aragón and Iliana Fox and being written and directed once again by Rigoberto Castañeda..